ZFTurbo/Keras-inference-time-optimizer/README.md

 * You can check that both models work the same with function: compare_two_models_results(model, model_reduced, 10000)
 * Non-zero difference on final layer is accumulated because of large amount of floating point operations, which is not precise
 * Some non-standard layer or parameters (which is not used in any keras.applications CNN) can produce wrong results.
 Most likely code will just fail in these conditions and you will see layer which cause it in python error message.

+## Requirements

+* Code was tested on Keras 2.1.6 (TensorFlow 1.4 backend) and on Keras 2.2.0 (TensorFlow 1.8.0 backend)